 Saratoga Oaks is within the very highly regarded Saratoga Union School District.
 Although many other school districts in Santa Clara County assign children in homes to particular schools, Saratoga does not – it is an “open” school district.
 If there’s space and if the home is within the district, you may be able to chose which of the excellent Saratoga schools you wish for your student to attend.
-The nearest public school is Saratoga Elementary on Oak Street (API 958) but alternatively you may find enrollment instead at Foothill Elementary (API 943) or Argonaut (API 974).
-The higher level schools are Redwood Middle School (API 972) and Saratoga High School (API 932).
-All API scores listed here are from the 2010 County List of Schools.
+The nearest public school is Saratoga Elementary on Oak Street, but you may find enrollment instead at Foothill Elementary or Argonaut.
+The higher level schools are Redwood Middle School and Saratoga High School.
+California has transitioned to new school assessment, away from the old 2010 API scores, but you can check the new Saratoga Union School District “Report Cards” here.
 Additionally, there are two excellent private elementary schools nearby: Sacred Heart (Catholic) and St. Andrew’s (Episcopalian).

 Where is Saratoga Oaks?

 The Saratoga Oaks community is within the city of Saratoga, California, and is a part of Silicon Valley and what’s locally referred to as “the south bay” area.
 It can be reached either via Springer Avenue, off of 4th Street in Saratoga or from Springer off of Big Basin Way (aka Hwy 9 or Congress Springs Road).
 This townhouse complex is literally where the town meets the hills – so it is not at all uncommon to find deer in the open spaces!
 Click on the map image to go to the live, interactive Google map.

 What are the homes like in Saratoga Oaks?